Podcast Highlights: 15 Helpful Insights on Managing Up

 3. Hire for impact: seek out people who are hungry, humble and smart.

-“At Grand Rounds, we want to raise the standard of care for everyone everywhere, so we need to make sure that people are hungry for that impact,” she explained.
+“We want to raise the standard of care for everyone everywhere, so we need to make sure that people are hungry for that impact,” she explained.

 “The humble component is self-explanatory.
 People that are low ego and prioritize the company above self are great to have on the team.
 In addition, if you’re hiring someone to work in healthcare, you need to be sure they appreciate that the patients we serve are suffering through things that we may not totally understand.
 They need humility to empathize with that struggle and build the right products for those patients.”